Bequests: Leaving a Legacy

 Have You Made a Provision for Bowdoin?

-If you have made a provision for Bowdoin in your estate plans, please inform us of your intentions by completing our Documenting your Provision for Bowdoin form.
+If you have made a provision for Bowdoin in your estate plans, please inform us of your intentions by using our secure web-based portal to document your provision and submit it on line to the Office of Gift Planning.
+Alternatively, you can complete our Documenting your Provision for Bowdoin form and email it to email@example.com.
 Sharing information about your plans for Bowdoin ensures that your wishes are understood by the College.
 You will be welcomed into the Bowdoin Pines Society.

 Having Trouble Getting Started with Your Estate Planning?